André Bier Gerdau Johannpeter: Career

-Johannpeter began his career at sixteen, as an assistant plant operator in the Gerdau Group.
-He has worked for Gerdau since 1980.
+Johannpeter began his career at age 16, as an assistant plant operator at Gerdau in 1980.

-In 1989, he was appointed Executive Officer of Gerdau SA where he served until he became Director of Information Systems in 1998.
+In 1989, he was appointed executive officer of Gerdau until he became Director of Information Systems in 1998.
 After a year, he became Director of New Business Development before he was appointed as Vice President, North American Operations.
 In November 2003, he served as Vice President of Business Development.

-From July 2004 to March 2006, Johannpeter served as the Chief Operating Officer.
-Since January 2007, he has served as President and Chief Executive Officer.
+From July 2004 to March 2006, Johannpeter was the chief operating officer.
+From January 2007 to 2017, he was President and chief executive officer.

-At the beginning of 2008, he became a member of the Board of Directors.
-He is also a member of the Strategy Committee of the Board of Directors.
+In 2008, he became a member of the board of directors.
+He is also a member of the Strategy Committee of the board of directors.
 In addition, since January 1, 2007, he has served as President Officer and president of the Executive Committee of the parent company Metalurgica Gerdau S.A. and President Officer of the subsidiary Seiva S.A Florestas Industrias.

-In 2018, Johannpeter stepped down as CEO.
-He was succeeded by Gustavo Werneck.

-Lawsuit
+Charges of bribery, tax evasion, and money laundering (2016)

-First in March 2015 and again in February 2016, Gerdau's offices in São Paulo, Brasília, Rio de Janeiro, Recife and Porto Alegre, the company's headquarters, were raided by the Brazilian federal police.
-As part of Operation Zealots, a probe into tax fraud, Gerdau was summoned to testify on suspicion that "executives bribed tax authorities, defrauded Brazil's tax revenue service of $429 million, laundered illegal funds and carried out influence peddling".
-In its defense, the company said in a securities filing it had legally hired external experts for technical advise.
-However, Johannpeter agreed to appear in court voluntarily.
+In March 2015 and in February 2016, Gerdau's offices in São Paulo, Brasília, Rio de Janeiro, Recife and Porto Alegre, the company's headquarters, were raided by the Brazilian federal police as part of Operation Zealots, a probe into tax fraud.
+The company and Gerdau personally were sued on claims that "executives bribed tax authorities, defrauded Brazil's tax revenue service of $429 million, laundered illegal funds and carried out influence peddling".
+In 2017, the company agreed to pay $15 million to settle the claims.

 Additional affiliations and memberships

-In September 2018, the World Steel Association elected Johannpeter als chairman of the board.
+In September 2018, the World Steel Association elected Johannpeter as chairman for the 2018-2019 year.